Casa Batlló: Loft

+The Atrium (light well)

+The Atrium or the light well is in the central part of the house and delivers air and lighting to all corners of the house.
+Gaudí had an obsession with light and how it reflected off certain surfaces.
+The wall of the atrium has different tones of blue as well as a diamond textile pattern all around the walls.
+The blue tiles allow an equal distribution of light to all the floors.
+The well has windows with wooden splits to allow them to be open and closed for ventilation.
+Gaudí wanted to make the bottom of the well feel like the bottom of the sea.
+The skylight allows light to come in and reflect off the ceramic tiles into the windows to naturally illuminate the house.
+The blue tiles are more intensely colored at the top and get opaquer towards the bottom.
+The diamond textiles match the rest of the house's use of different, functional shapes.

 Noble floor and museum

 The noble floor is larger than seven-hundred square meters.
 It is the main floor of the building.
-The noble floor is accessed through a private entrance hall that utilizes skylights resembling tortoise shells and vaulted walls in curving shapes.
-On the noble floor, there is a spacious landing with direct views to the blue tiling of the building well.
-On the Passeig de Gracia side is Mr. Batlló's study, a dining room, and a secluded spot for courting couples, decorated with a mushroom-shaped fireplace.
+The noble floor is accessed through a private entrance hall that uses skylights resembling tortoise shells and vaulted walls in curving shapes.
+On the noble floor there is a spacious landing with direct views of the blue tiling of the building well.
+On the Passeig de Gracia side is Batlló's study, a dining room, and a secluded spot for courting couples, decorated with a mushroom-shaped fireplace.
 The elaborate and animal-like décor continues throughout the whole noble floor.

-In 2002, the house opened its doors to the public, and people were allowed to visit the noble floor.
-The building was opened to the public as part of the celebration of the International Year of Gaudí.
-Casa Batlló met with very much unanticipated success, and visitors became eager to see the rest of the house.
+In 2002, as part of the celebration of the International Year of Gaudí, the house opened its doors to the public and people were allowed to visit the noble floor.
+Casa Batlló met with great unanticipated success, and visitors became eager to see the rest of the house.
 Two years later, in celebration of the one hundredth anniversary of the beginning of work on Casa Batlló, the fifth floor was restored and the house extended its visit to the loft and the well.
 In 2005, Casa Batlló became a UNESCO World Heritage Site.

 Roof

 The roof terrace is one of the most popular features of the entire house due to its famous dragon back design.
 Gaudí represents an animal's spine by using tiles of different colors on one side.
-The roof is decorated with four chimney stacks, that are designed to prevent backdraughts.
+The roof is decorated with four chimney stacks designed to prevent backdraughts.